k2view-academy/K2View-Academy/articles/DPM/05_Steward_User_Interface/08_Steward_User_Interface_TaskDetails.md

 # Task Details

-The Task Details screen provides the Steward a view of the task details, from which notes can be added or the task can be marked “Complete”.
+The Task Details screen provides the data steward a view of the task details, from which notes can be added or the task can be marked as “Complete”.

 <img src="../images/Figure_45_Task_Details.png" width="100%" height="100%">